 - At this point, they can be frozen, well covered, for up to a month, and baked directly from the freezer.
 They might take a few more minutes.

-- Transfer to the prepared baking sheet, and sprinkle the tops with additional sugar.
+- Transfer to the prepared baking sheet, and sprinkle the tops with extra sugar.

 - Bake for 15 minutes, turn down the oven temperature to 350°F (180°C), and bake for an additional 10-15 minutes, until golden, dry, and quite firm.
 If you need to check, with the tip of a fork lift the top of a scone and see if the inside is dry.
 Depending on the size and height, the bake time might vary, so start checking at the 25-minute mark.